NOTE: This program has been approved for the use of GI Bill benefits

 - Interest in personal growth and in participating in on-going training

-- Eligibility for AmeriCorps and ability to complete term of service
+- Eligible for AmeriCorps and able to complete term of service

 Sound like a good fit?